TheCodingDojo/algorithms/RIOTWalk-interview-method.md

 ## Walk

-Before you start writing, walk through your initial thought process (out loud) on how to approach the problem, check to see how the interviewer reacts to your thought process, they want to see how you think and communicate code concepts and approaches, but they also might reveal a facial expression that alerts you that your approach has a problem or is going down a completely wrong path.
+Before you start writing, walk through your initial thought process (out loud) on how to approach the problem and comment a the general idea.
+Check to see how the interviewer reacts to your thought process, they want to see how you think and communicate code concepts and approaches, but they also might reveal a facial expression that alerts you that your approach has a problem or is going down a completely wrong path.

 Then walk through your solution with test cases when finished.